hubobubo/Zabbix_agent_setup_WEB3_monitoring/README.md

 # Zabbix_agent_setup_WEB3_monitoring
-Tutorial for Zabbix agent setup to connect to Elevante WEB3 node monitoring server
+Tutorial for Zabbix agent setup to connect to Elevate WEB3 node monitoring server

 Requairments:
   * Ubuntu Server
   * systemd service setup

-:heavy_exclamation_mark: To connect to Elevante WEB3 nodes monitoring server you need to <put a name here - discord ? / telegram ? > and request support from one of our admins.
+:heavy_exclamation_mark: To connect to Elevate WEB3 nodes monitoring server you need to <put a name here - discord ? / telegram ? > and request support from one of our admins.
 When granted you can proceed with preparation your node to be connected to monitoring server :heavy_exclamation_mark:

 ## Instaling Zabbix agent